This country-specific Q&A provides an overview to tax laws and regulations that may occur in the United Kingdom (UK).

 Are there any withholding taxes?

 There is no withholding tax (WHT) on dividends paid by UK companies, save for a 20% WHT applied to certain dividends paid in respect of income profits and capital gains of a UK real estate investment trust.
-Interest and royalties are subject to a 20% WHT unless the rate is reduced under a double tax treaty or exempt under the Interest and Royalties Directive.
+Interest and royalties are subject to a 20% WHT unless the rate is reduced under a double tax treaty or exempt under the Interest and Royalties Directive, or the interest is considered to be short interest rather than yearly interest.

 Are there any recognised environmental taxes payable by businesses?